 5.1.1.1.1.1 Description

-To support AI/ML-based beam management defined in TS 38.300 [2], for beam prediction management, UE can send the data of beam prediction management to UE-side training entity (e.g. a server inside MNO or an OTT server) via gNB and 3GPP management system for UE-side model training (see NOTE 1).
+To support AI/ML-based beam management defined in TS 38.300 [2], for beam prediction management, UE can send the data of beam prediction management to a UE-side training entity (e.g. a server inside MNO or an OTT server) via gNB and 3GPP management system for UE-side model training (see NOTE 1).
 3GPP management system needs to collect data from gNB and report it to UE-side training entity to management support of training for UE-side model.

-Figure 5.1.1.1.1.1-1: Management of UE-side data collection and reporting for UE-side model training
+Figure 5.1.1.1.1.1-1: Management of data collection and reporting for UE-side model training

-Being a MnS consumer, the UE-side training entity requests 3GPP management system to collect the UE-side data of beam prediction management, then 3GPP management system configure the gNB(s) to collects data from specified UEs, and gNB shall send configuration information to the UE(s).
+Being a MnS consumer, the UE-side training entity requests 3GPP management system to collect the UE-side data of beam prediction management, then 3GPP management system configures the gNB(s) to collect data from specified UEs, and gNB shall send configuration information to the UE(s).
 The request from UE-side training entity shall include the type of data (e.g. based on UE/UE Group, location, time) to be produced and the gNB(s) where the data shall be collected.

 After the UE-side training data such as beam prediction data are produced, UE(s) shall report the UE-side data to gNB(s), and 3GPP management system shall collect data from the gNB(s).
-3GPP management system report the collected data to UE-side training entity depending on access information specified by operator (see NOTE 2).
+3GPP management system reports the collected data to UE-side training entity depending on access information specified by operator (see NOTE 2).

-NOTE 1: The UE-side data are subject to further discussion, pending ongoing correspondence and confirmation by RAN2 and RAN1.
+NOTE 1: The UE-side data are subject to further clarification in future release, subject to progress and agreement in RAN2 and RAN1.

 NOTE 2: Access control information is for further discussion.